Your handy guide to comparing TV and broadband deals

-Did you know that by switching to a single broadband and TV provider, you could potentially save money on your bills?
+Did you know that by switching to a single broadband, phone and TV provider, you could potentially save money on your bills?

 The range of TV and broadband packages out there is increasingly flexible, with the best deals often available to customers who sign up for both services from the same provider.